Nested Sampling Methods: Integration

+However, the relation between cost and live points is more complex.
+While convergence slows with the number of live points, some LRPS methods work more efficiently the more live points, as they help map out the likelihood constraint and can identify the approximate neighbourhood where new points are likely successful (see §\ref{sec:Likelihood-restricted-prior-samp}).
+Following \citet{Allison2014}, this is illustrated with the ellipsoidal rejection sampling technique (discussed further in §\ref{subsec:Region-Sampling-Algorithms}) for the case of ellipsoidal, mono-modal likelihoods.
+For this, the LRPS cost per iteration is empirically found In Appendix~\ref{sec:Ellipsoidal-sampling-efficiency} to scales as:

-The first term decreases the acceptance rate only mildly with dimensionality.
-The exponential decline in the second term becomes crucially important when the number of live points is small.
+The exponential increase becomes crucially important when the number of live points is small.
 This likely encodes the curse of dimensionality, and the inherent limitations of rejection techniques.
-Equation~\ref{eq:empiricalscaling} suggests that a good choice for the number of live points for ellipsoidal sampling is:
+Equation~\ref{eq:empiricalscaling} suggests that the number of live points for ellipsoidal sampling should not be lower than $7\times d^{2}$.

-where $N_{\mathrm{min}}$ is set by the desired sampling resolution (see §\ref{sec:Termination-criteria}).
-Indeed, Figure \ref{fig:ellipsoidalscale} shows that acceptance rates of $50\%$ are maintained when $d$ doubles and $N$ increases five-fold.

 The total cost is obtained from the per-iteration cost and the number of iterations needed.
 Shrinking from the prior volume $V_{p}$ until a low fraction $\epsilon$ of a target posterior volume $V_{t}$ requires $i=N\times\ln\frac{V_{p}}{V_{t}\times\epsilon}$ iterations (see §\ref{subsec:intro-practical}).
 The ratio $H=\ln\frac{V_{p}}{V_{t}}$ here is the information gain from the prior to the posterior.
 Combining the acceptance rate formula of eq.~\ref{eq:empiricalscaling} and the number of iterations $i$, and the sampling of the initial $N$ live points, \citealp{Allison2014} obtain the total nested sampling cost as: